 CALAFCO Support March 2018 CALAFCO Support March 2018 Position: Sponsor Subject: Other CALAFCO Comments: This is a CALAFCO sponsored bill following up on the recommendation of the Little Hoover Commission report of 2017 for the Legislature to provide LAFCos one-time grant funding for indepth studies of potential reorganization of local service providers.
-CALAFCO is working with the Strategic Growth Council (SGC) who has agreed to administer the grant program.
+The Strategic Growth Council (SGC) will administer the grant program.
 Grant funds will be used specifically for conducting special studies to identify and support opportunities to create greater efficiencies in the provision of municipal services; to potentially initiate actions based on those studies that remove or reduce local costs thus incentivizing local agencies to work with the LAFCo in developing and implementing reorganization plans; and the dissolution of inactive districts (pursuant to SB 448, Wieckowksi, 2017).
-The grant program would sunset on December 31, 2023.
+The grant program would sunset on July 31, 2024.
 The bill also changes the protest threshold for LAFCo initiated actions, solely for the purposes of actions funded pursuant to this new section.
-It allows LAFCo to order the dissolution of a district (outside of the ones identified by the SCO) pursuant to a majority protest (mirroring existing language in Government Code Section 57077.1.c).
-For all other changes of organization or reorganization pursuant to this section, the threshold would be 25% rather than 10%, in accordance with Government Code Section 57075.
-Amendments taken in Senate Governance & Finance and Natural Resources & Water will narrow the scope of the bill to focus on service providers serving disadvantaged communities; will require LAFCo pay back grant funds in their entirety if the study is not completed within two years; and require the SGC to give preference to LAFCOs whose decisions have been aligned with the goals of sustainable communities strategies.
-Other amendments pending are clarifying the language in section (4) regarding inactive districts and changing the protest thresholds to mirror elections code 11221 so that they are a sliding scale.
+It allows LAFCo to order the dissolution of a district (outside of the ones identified by the SCO) pursuant to Section 11221 of the Elections code, which is a tiered approach based on registered voters int he affected territory (from 30% down to 10% depending).
+Amendments taken in Senate Governance & Finance and Natural Resources & Water narrow the scope of the bill to focus on service providers serving disadvantaged communities; requires LAFCo pay back grant funds in their entirety if the study is not completed within two years; and requires the SGC to give preference to LAFCOs whose decisions have been aligned with the goals of sustainable communities strategies.
+Recent amendments remove the fiscal portion of the bill, which was \$1.5 million over 5 years.
+The bill is now based on an appropriation in the annual Budget Act.
+CALAFCO will attempt again next year to get the funding into the budget.
+The grant program will be in place pending the funding.
 AB 2600 (Flora R) Regional park and open space districts.
-Current Text: Amended: 6/26/2018 html pdf Introduced: 2/15/2018 Last Amended: 6/26/2018 $\textbf{Status:}\ 7/5/2018\text{-Read third time.}\ Passed.\ Ordered\ to\ the\ Assembly.\ In\ Assembly.\ Concurrence\ in\ Senate$ amendments pending.
-May be considered on or after August 3 pursuant to Assembly Rule 77.
-De esk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrolled Vetoed Chaptered 1st H louse 2nd H louse Conc.
-Enroned vetoeu Chaptered Summary:
+Current Text: Chaptered: 8/28/2018 html pdf Introduced: 2/15/2018 Last Amended: 6/26/2018 Status: 8/27/2018-Approved by the Governor.
+Chaptered by Secretary of State - Chapter 218, Statutes of 2018.

+Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
+Enrolled Votood Chaptered

+Enrolled Vetoed Chaptered

+1st House 2nd House Conc.